- Final Cut Pro User Guide

 Step 1: Select a Clip on the Timeline

 The timeline is at the bottom portion of the Final cut Pro.
-You can add tittles and texts as well to these clips before integrating them to your photos.
+After adding clips to the timeline, you can add tittles and texts as well to these clips before integrating them to your videos.

 Step 2: Access the Transform option